 Marli Tague – International missionary focused on evangelism and social justice.

 Marili is a great example of a motivated student who didn’t let school get in the way of her dreams.
 Through the Lumerit Scholar program (at that time it was called College Plus), Marli Tague earned dual credit for high school and college while being homeschooled and participating in international missions work.
 “My biggest dream is to be a missionary in a third world country focusing on evangelism and social justice,” said Tague.
 In the middle of the school year, she was able to go on a medical missions trip to Southern Sudan.
-She helped give IVs and valuable nutrition to the impoverished Sudanese people while simultaneously interviewing staff and writing a research paper on the problem of malnutrition in children of Sudan.
+She helped give IVs and valuable nutrition to the impoverished Sudanese people, while interviewing staff and writing a research paper on the problem of malnutrition in children of Sudan.
 Marli shows that you can finish high school, start college, and change the world all at the same time.

 Jamie Grace Harper – Christian singer helps others via a charitable foundation.

 Jamie Grace and her sister were educated by their mother at a time when few black families homeschooled.
 Mrs. Harper taught them how to read using the Bible and encyclopedias as textbooks, and gave them math lessons in grocery aisles.
 While encouraging them to explore new things and become lifelong learners, Mrs. Harper also wanted to tap into her daughters’ gifts, which for Jamie Grace meant writing songs and scripts.
 After bring diagnosed with Tourette Syndrome, she created a YouTube account and began posting videos of her songs online.
 Through her music and words, Jamie Grace hoped to encourage kids who have Tourette’s and other struggles in life.
 In 2010, TobyMac discovered her songs on YouTube and signed her to his label.
 She won the 2012 Dove Award for New Artist of the Year.
-Now 23 years old and a full time performer, married with a newborn baby, Jamie Grace continues to be a light in the lives of others.
+Now 23 years old and married with a newborn baby, Jamie Grace continues to be a light in the lives of others.
 The Jamie Grace Foundation provides opportunities for children and families in communities that may otherwise be looked down on or simply looked over.
 Jamie Grace said “what if we all took the time to intentionally think about others before thinking about ourselves” – then we could all be forces for change.

 Emily Bear – Her performances raise funds for multiple charities.

 Emily never thought of herself as a child prodigy, but her exceptional musical talent was apparent from an early age – not only could she play the piano, she could compose songs!
 At only 6 years old, she was the youngest person ever to win the ASCAP Morton Gould Young Composer Award.
 Homeschooling gave her the freedom to practice piano, write and arrange compositions, practice jazz improvisation, study film scoring, and perform at concerts around the world.
 Her mentor Quincy Jones said, “there are no limits to the musical heights she can reach.”
-At the same time, Emily is committed to using her talent to help others, so she’s developed a mission statement for her work.
+Emily is committed to using her talent to help others, so she’s developed a mission statement for her work.
 She only does projects that inspire, that she can learn and grow from, and that allow her to give back.
 She has already helped raise millions for charities across the globe through her performances.
 For example, in February 2019, Emily played with the World Doctors Orchestra in Israel to benefit Save a Child’s Heart.
-In addition, a portion of the proceeds from CD sales are donated to charity foundations such as Ronald McDonald House, Cancer Charities, PAWS Pet Rescue, and children’s hospitals in Los Angeles and Chicago.
+In addition, a portion of the proceeds from her CD sales are donated to charity foundations such as Ronald McDonald House, Cancer Charities, PAWS Pet Rescue, and children’s hospitals in LA and Chicago.

 Juliette Turner – Educating youth across the country about the US Constitution.